tytydraco/yessleep/out/My_father_died_but_he_spoke_to_me_through_the_Television.md

 “No. I will only come if you tell me when I was born.”

-I watched the figure contemplate for a while, before lower its eyebrows in frustration.
+I watched the figure contemplate for a while, before lowering its eyebrows in frustration.

 “Fine… If you don't come by yourself. ***I’LL JUST FUCKING TAKE YOU***.”